Average Credit Card Debt: Statistics and Solutions

 We can't jump to conclusions just yet about this gender gap, however.
 A 2015 survey carried out by debt settlement firm National Debt Relief paints a somewhat contradictory picture of the gender disparity when it comes to debt.
 The survey found that while 63% of women ages 18 - 24 carry at least some credit card debt, only 36% of their same-age male counterparts do so.
 A similar dynamic exists in the 55 - 64 age group, with 66% of females in this demographic laboring under credit card debt compared to only 33% of the men.

 What do these two data sets mean?
 In the big picture, it could simply indicate an unusual discrepancy in the debt behaviors of these two specific age groups, while men still represent the larger portion of credit card debt in the general population as a whole.
 Ultimately these numbers are just snapshots in time in the ever-morphing economic environment.

 Average Credit Card Debt by Age

-The age of card holders has a bearing on how much debt they carry on the card.
-Those in the middle of life, from their mid-30s to mid-60s, carry the highest balance on cards averaging around $4,000.
-These groups are at the peak of their earning power, but also have heavy responsibilities such as care and education of children, maintaining the proper wardrobe for their professional lives, as well as cars, phones and more.
+The age of cardholders also has a bearing on how much debt they carry.
+Those in the middle of life, from their mid-30s to mid-60s, carry the highest balance, averaging around $4,000.
+These groups are at the peak of their earning power, however they also bear heavy financial responsibilities.
+These may include the care and education of children, maintaining the proper wardrobe for their professional lives, as well as cars, phones, and more.

 Those younger than 35 and older than 65 carry less debt on credit cards.
 Millennials prefer debit cards to credit cards, believing it helps them budget their funds.
-They are adverse to consumer debt, according to Time.com.
+They tend to be more averse to consumer debt than their elders, according to Time.com.

 Average Credit Card Debt by Age